nikodev99/edusysproapi/README.md

 # EduSysPro

 **EduSysPro** is a school management system that is a comprehensive software solution designed to streamline and automate various administrative and academic tasks within an educational institution.
-It serves as a centralized platform for managing and organizing the daily operations of schools, including student information, teacher schedules, curriculum management, attendance tracking, grading, parent communication, and more.
+It serves as a centralized platform for managing and organizing the daily operations of schools, including studentEntity information, teacher schedules, curriculum management, attendance tracking, grading, parent communication, and more.

 ## 1. Student Information Management:
-- Store and manage student data such as personal details, contact information, academic records, attendance history, medical information, etc.
+- Store and manage studentEntity data such as personal details, contact information, academic records, attendance history, medical information, etc.
 - Enrollment and registration processes for new students.
 - Student admission and withdrawal management.